HugoBlox/theme-academic-cv/content/en/authors/jules-samaran/_index.md

 ---
 # Display name
-title: "Jules Saraman"
+title: "Jules Samaran"

 weight: 100

 # Username (this should match the folder name and the name on publications)
 authors:
-- "jules-saraman"
+- "jules-samaran"

 # Is this the primary user of the site?
 superuser: false